 Planning and paying for a funeral, taking over household chores and bills on your own, and doing it all while grieving the loss of the love of your life is a very difficult situation to navigate.
 If possible, don’t do it alone.
 When your family, friends, and neighbors offer to help, accept it.

 The grieving process may never fully end.
-Give yourself as much time as you need and when you are ready, here are seven financial things you’ll need to do when rebuilding your life after the death of a spouse
+Give yourself as much time as you need and when you are ready, here are seven financial things you’ll need to do when rebuilding your life after the death of a spouse.

-2. Review beneficiary designations.
-If your spouse had a retirement account (IRA, 401(k), 403(b), etc.) most likely you will be named the 100% primary beneficiary and these funds can pass on to you quite simply.
-If your spouse named children, other family, or a trust as beneficiary, passing on funds on can take a bit more work.
+Review beneficiary designations.
+If your spouse had a retirement account (IRA, 401(k), 403(b), etc.), you will likely be named the 100% primary beneficiary, and these funds can pass on to you quite simply.
+If your spouse named children, other family members, or a trust as beneficiary, passing on funds can take a bit more work.

-3. Process death claims.
+Process death claims.
 You’ll probably want an advisor to help you with this.
-Often times, investments and insurance policies have multiple claim options and determining which is best for your situation may require professional guidance.
+Oftentimes, investments and insurance policies have multiple claim options, and determining which is best for your situation may require professional guidance.
 For example, you may be eligible for a lump sum, lifetime payments, or keeping the account and simply changing ownership.

 If you or your spouse are older than 70.5 years old at his/her passing, you will want to work with an advisor to calculate your Required Minimum Distribution amounts for all retirement funds.
 If assets were left to the estate without a named beneficiary, a final estate tax return will need to be filed.

 If you have a mortgage and your spouse’s income paid it, how will it be paid now?
-If so, your inheritance may be able to cover it going forward.
+If that scenario is true, your inheritance may be able to cover it going forward.
 Are you eligible for Social Security and what are your payment options?
 Make sure to review your health insurance coverage and costs as well.

-6. Update your legal documents and beneficiary designations.
+Update your legal documents and beneficiary designations.
 As you inherit your spouse’s accounts, you’ll have to choose a new beneficiary.
 For accounts that are already yours, you won’t be required to change the beneficiary since no new paperwork has to be done, however, you should take the time to update these too.

-7. Make other necessary changes.
+Make other necessary changes.
 If you can no longer sustain your lifestyle, you may need to make some adjustments.
 Ask a Financial Advisor if you have enough saved or invested to maintain your lifestyle before your loss.
 Even if you can, you may want to consider moving to a home that requires less work or maybe to a location that is closer to family.
-It’s hard to make changes when dealing with loss, but often times it will be in your best interest for the long term.
+It’s hard to make changes when dealing with loss, but oftentimes it will be in your best interest for the long term.

 We are so sorry for your loss.
 We know losing a spouse can be the most difficult thing you’ve ever gone through.
 Please know that if you choose to contact us for help, we will offer compassion and kindness as we navigate these new waters together.
 We can be reached at 508-861-7550 or email@example.com.
 You can also submit an inquiry on our Contact Us page.